bralexander/mutcompute2.0/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the front end app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start-api`

+Runs the back end api in the development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+The api will reload if you make edits.\
+You will also see any request errors in the console.

 ### `yarn test`